MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster-replacement.md

    If you'll be using Velero to back up multiple clusters with multiple blob containers, it may be desirable to create a unique username for each cluster instead of the name ‘velero’.

    1. Create a service principal.
-Azure Active Directory (AAD) will generate a secret for you.
+Azure Active Directory (Azure AD) will generate a secret for you.

       ```azurecli
       $AZURE_CLIENT_SECRET=(az ad sp create-for-rbac --name "velero" --role "Contributor" --query 'password' -o tsv --scopes  /subscriptions/$AZURE_SUBSCRIPTION_ID)